unyt-org/uix/docs/manual/19 Rendering.md

 Static (`import x from "y"`) and dynamic imports (`await import("y")`), as well as `datex.get` imports are resolved.

-The following URLs are excluded from module preloading per default:
+The following URLs are excluded from module preloading by default:
  * URLs explicitly imported as type modules (`import type {} from "modules.ts"`)
  * NPM modules (identifiers starting with `npm:`, eg. `import x from "npm:..."`)
  * Deno.land modules (starting with `https://deno.land/`)